RexManglicmot/Caesarian-Births-ML-Classification/Predicting-Caesarian-Births.md

     id="toc-modeling-logistic-regression">Modeling: Logistic Regression</a>
 -   <a href="#limitations" id="toc-limitations">Limitations</a>
 -   <a href="#conclusion" id="toc-conclusion">Conclusion</a>
+-   <a href="#inspiration-for-this-project"
+    id="toc-inspiration-for-this-project">Inspiration for this project</a>

-### Status: Continuing Working Document
+## Status: Continuing Working Document

 Hi everyone.
 I’m continuing building my data analysis and R skills.
 As such, I would love feedback to better improve this project via
 <rexmanglicmot@gmail.com>.
 Any mistakes and misrepresentation of the
 data are my own.

-Things still need to do:
+Things still need to do/Questions:

-1. Figure out BUG in Logistic Regression Code.
+-   Figure out **BUG** in Logistic Regression Code.
 Afterwards do analysis of the model.
-2. Ask for feedback on model and incorporate feedback.
+-   Ask for feedback on model and incorporate feedback.
-3. Fill in missing sections to round out project.
+-   Fill in missing sections to round out project.
-4. Put in more theory on Random Forests.
-For example, like the cons.
+-   Put in more theory on Random Forests and Logistic Regression + illustrations
-5. Figure out why the pics do not show on github_document but do in Rstudio
-6. Check grammar.
+-   Check grammar.

-### Introduction
+## Introduction

 </n>
 <center>